Arlo and Janis by Jimmy Johnson for April 03, 2014

 12. Image

-ladylagomorph76 about 10 years ago
+ladylagomorph76 over 10 years ago

 I finally went into our yard and declared every weed a “plant” and every gopher a “pet”!
 Since they were the only things that would grow there, I figured I’d just go with it.
 I was happier, and so were they.
 I mowed the weeds, and we had a “lawn”.